mariadb-operator/mariadb-operator-helm/README.md

       enabled: true
 ```

-This helm chart installation is abstracted in the `MariadbOperator` CRD, which will be reconciled by the current helm operator:
+This helm chart installation is abstracted in the [`MariadbOperator`](https://github.com/mariadb-operator/mariadb-operator-helm/blob/main/config/samples/helm_v1alpha1_mariadboperator.yaml) CRD, which will be reconciled by the helm operator:
 ```yaml
 apiVersion: helm.mariadb.mmontes.io/v1alpha1
 kind: MariadbOperator